Pixelrobin/php-feather/README.md

 ```

 ## Contributing
-This project is at an early stage, and I'm still a little new to PHP, so please feel free to open up issues and PRs for suggesstions.
+Feel free to open up issues and PRs for suggesstions.

 Developing requires both nodejs and composer.
 The icons are included as a node module and built for use in php.